 An important part of your History Day project will be finding and learning from primary sources, documents created during the time period being studied by people who lived then.
 The websites listed below allow you to view primary sources by topic, time period, or type of primary source, such as amendments, petitions, speeches or editorials.

 To access these websites, you will need to login using your DBRL library card number.
 Your PIN is your birthdate (MMDDYYYY).
 If you have questions or encounter difficulties logging in, please call (573) 443-3161 or (800) 324-4806.
-You can also try the library’s chat reference service to visit with a librarian who can help in real time from your computer.

 - Academic Search Elite